dangerworm/Document-Q-and-A/README.md

 * Company policy
 * Tender docs

+### Run locally
+1. Open a new terminal
+1. cd document_q_and_a/api
+1. python -m uvicorn main:app --host localhost --port 8000 --reload
+1. Open a new terminal
+1. cd document_q_and_a/client
+1. npm start
+1. View the frontend UI on port `3000`

 ### Run locally with Docker Compose
 1. `./run.sh`
-2. View the backend Swagger API on port `8000`, endpoint `/docs`
+1. View the backend Swagger API on port `8000`, endpoint `/docs`
-3. Before running a query onthe frontend do a GET request on `8000/load` to instantiate the database
+1. Before running a query onthe frontend do a GET request on `8000/load` to instantiate the database
-3. View the frontend UI on port `3000`
+1. View the frontend UI on port `3000`